pyfar/gallery/README.rst

 To add notebooks to the gallery, simply place them inside ``docs/gallery/interactive`` or ``docs/gallery/static``, respectively.

-A very bare template for new notebooks is provided in `docs/_templates/template.ipympl <https://github.com/pyfar/gallery/blob/main/docs/_templates/template.ipympl>`_`.
+A very bare template for new notebooks is provided in `docs/_templates/template.ipympl <https://github.com/pyfar/gallery/blob/main/docs/_templates/template.ipynb>`_.
+It is highly recommended to use it for consistency with other notebooks.

 .. code-block:: shell